zsofiasomlai/pbx-group-security/content/challenges/competencies/influencing-for-impact.md

 ---
-title: Influencing for Impact
-key         : CP-II
-level : ungraded
-skills : Behaviour, Mindset, Competency difficulty  : easy area : Competency questions :
+title       : Influencing for Impact key         : CP-II skills      : Behaviour, Mindset, Competency difficulty  : easy area        : competency

+questions :
     - "CP-II-01: Describe the most challenging situation that you have experienced, when you had to persuade someone to accept your point-of-view."
     - "CP-II-02: Provide an example of a relationship that you developed through networking that had a positive impact on your work."